-Whilst endeavours are being made to improve the overall situation much of the Nigerian infrastructure has been frozen by corruption and dysfunctional bureaucracy.
-On 29 May 2015, Muhammadu Buhari was sworn in as President, bringing with him a resolve to address the indemic corruption and tackle Boko Haram.
-However, the task of tackling the totally inadequate healthcare, water hygeine and basic nutrition for the massess is immense, in an area where the prevalence of Malaria, HIV, Typhoid, TB and Meningitis contribute to an average life expectancy of 48 years.
+Whilst endeavours are being made to improve the overall situation much of the Nigerian infrastructure has been frozen by local corruption and dysfunctional bureaucracy.
+Various governments have promised to bringing with him a resolve to address the recurring issues including the resurging activities of terror extremists.
+However, the task of tackling the totally inadequate healthcare, water hygeine and basic nutrition for the masses is immense, in an area where the prevalence of Malaria, HIV, Typhoid, TB and Meningitis contribute to an average life expectancy of 48 years.

 Rapha Medica Project is a UK based, registered charity which directly supports Rapha Medical Outreach, a Trustee Incorporated Ministry with the Federal government of Nigeria.
 Led by Dr Paul Ushie, the small, skilled and dedicated team provide vital medical care for the remote community on the Mambilla Plateau in Nigeria.
 The next nearest qualified medical help is more than a 7 hour motor journey away, which is simply impossible for most.